moves-rwth/storm/documentation/usage/running-storm-on-parametric-models.md

 3. Partitioning -- Finding regions for which the verification problem holds.
 4. Solution Function computation -- Finding a closed-form representation of a solution function, mapping parameter values to, e.g., reachability probabilities.
 5. Monotonicity analysis (experimental) -- Checking whether the solution function is monotonic in one of the parameters.
-6. Sampling (experimental) -- Quickly sampling parametric models multiple times.
+6. Sampling (experimental) -- Quickly sampling parametric models for different parameter valuations.

 We outline these modes in more detail below.
 In what follows, Storm typically assumes that all occurring parameters are graph-preserving, that is, they do not influence the topology of the underlying Markov model.